Ralph Stanley: Solo

-After Carter died of complications of cirrhosis in 1966, after ailing for "a year or so", Ralph faced a hard decision on whether to continue performing on his own.
+After Carter died of complications of cirrhosis in 1966, after ailing for "a year or so", Ralph Stanley faced a hard decision on whether to continue performing on his own.
 "I was worried, I didn't know if I could do it by myself.
-But boy, I got letters, 3,000 of 'em, and phone calls ...
+But boy, I got letters, 3,000 of 'em, and phone calls...
 I went to Syd Nathan at King and asked him if he wanted me to go on, and he said, 'Hell yes!
 You might be better than both of them.'"

 He decided to go it alone, eventually reviving The Clinch Mountain Boys.
 Larry Sparks, Roy Lee Centers, and Charlie Sizemore were among those with whom he played in the revived band.
-He encountered Ricky Skaggs and Keith Whitley arriving late to his own show: "They were about 16 or 17, and they were holding the crowd 'til we got there ...
+He encountered Ricky Skaggs and Keith Whitley arriving late to his own show, "They were about 16 or 17, and they were holding the crowd 'til we got there...
 They sounded just exactly like (the Stanley Brothers)."
 Seeing their potential, he hired them "to give 'em a chance", though that meant a seven-member band.
 Eventually, his son, Ralph Stanley II, took over as lead singer and rhythm guitarist for The Clinch Mountain Boys.
 His grandson Nathan Stanley became the last lead singer and band leader for The Clinch Mountain Boys.

+Following Ralph Stanley Sr.'s death, Ralph Stanley II reformed the Clinch Mountain Boys as a trio, which continues to tour and record as of 2025.
+Nathan Stanley has since toured as a solo artist.